webrtc/webrtc-org/native-code/development/index.md

 ~~~~~

 To clean all build artifacts in a directory but leave the current GN
-configuration untouched (kept in the args.gn file), do:
+configuration untouched (stored in the args.gn file), do:

 ~~~~~ bash
 gn clean out/Default